-- 297 These Integrity Checkers are used for preventing abnormal environment conditions from causing undefined or unpredictable behaviour of the chip. - 298 TOE's filters and integrity checkers are implemented by the hardware.
+- 303 These Integrity Checkers are used for preventing noise and laser from causing undefined or unpredictable behavior of the chip. - 304 TOE's filters and integrity checkers are implemented by the hardware.
 The filtering cannot be affected or bypassed by Smartcard Embedded Software.
 The reaction to the detection can be configured by the software.
-The influence on security and the way how to configure it is described in details in the
+The influence on security and the way how to configure it is described in details in the S3D350A families User's Manual.

-S3FV9RR/S3FV9RQ/S3FV9RP/S3FV9RK User's Manual.
 Therefore, FRU_FLT.2 is implemented by TOE.